seanbuscay/7-Iron/documentation/user-guide/project-files.md

 Let's cover three ways to manage your project files with 7-Iron.
 These include:

-1. No synchronization
-2. Vagrant managed synced folders
+1. Vagrant managed synced folders
-3. Treating 7-Iron as a remote server
+2. Treating 7-Iron as a remote server

-## 1. No Synchronization

-By default, 7-Iron starts with no synchronization.

-This is useful if you would like to just test drive 7-Iron, or if you would like to checkout and manage your project code only on the 7-Iron Server and not on your host.

-Use cases include:

-- A QA tester needs to check out and run a tagged version of a website
-- A Merge Manager needs to review one or more branches of code before approving a pull request
-- A automated test system needs to check out and run a series of BDD and Unit tests

-With this method just use 7-Iron from the command line and check out code as you would to any Unix based system.
-You can turn on SSH key forwarding if you want to forward your SSH key from your host to 7-Iron.
+3. No synchronization

-## 2. Vagrant Managed Synced Folders
+## 1. Vagrant Managed Synced Folders

 > Synced folders enable Vagrant to sync a folder on the host machine to the guest machine, allowing you to continue working on your project's files on your host machine, but use the resources in the guest machine to compile or run your project.  -- [VagrantUp.com](https://docs.vagrantup.com/v2/synced-folders/index.html)